-The Acoustic Interface can either be a standalone, separate part or it can be integrated into the device enclosure.
+The Acoustic Interface can either be standalone, separate part or it can be integrated into the device enclosure.
 The choice between a separate or integrated Acoustic Interface depends on many factors.
-Some major tradeoffs of each approach are highlighted in the table below.
+Some major tradeoffs of each approach are highlighted in Table 3.